polterguy/polterguy.github.io/documentation/magic/index.md

 }
 ```

 The endpoint does not require the caller to be authenticated.
+Notice, this endpoint is partially obsolete
+and mightbe changed in a future version of Magic, to simplify it, since among other things the backend URL
+can be automatically retrieved by the endpoint itself, and is not necessary to pass in by the caller.

 #### POST magic/system/auth/send-reset-password-link